 Making a Monthly Budget

-The best way to budget is using a zero-based budget.
+The best way to budget is by using a zero-based budget.
 I was first introduced to this idea years ago by personal finance guru Dave Ramsey.
 Basically, your goal is to have your income minus your expenses equal zero.

 By making a plan for every single penny you make, you maximize your income and get the best bang for your buck.